resurfaceio/logger-ruby/README.md

 ## Using Rails Controller

-Add an around_action to log use of one specific controller:
+Configure an around_action as shown below to log from any Rails controller.
+This can be applied selectively (just one or two controllers) or done in a superclass to apply logging across multiple controllers simultaneously.

     require 'resurfaceio/logger'